What Does a Mortgage Broker Do? (With Skills and Salary)

 Mortgage broker requirements

-Success as a mortgage broker usually required a combination of education, licensure and specialized job skills.
+Success as a mortgage broker usually requires a combination of education, licensure and specialized job skills.
+Below are the primary requirements for becoming a mortgage broker:

-In the United States, the 2008 SAFE Act requires all mortgage brokers to earn a license by passing the SAFE Mortgage Loan Originator Test.
-The test encompasses a national and a state-specific portion.
+In the U.S., the 2008 Secure and Fair Enforcement for Mortgage Licensing Act (SAFE) requires all mortgage brokers to earn licensure by passing both the national and state versions of the SAFE Mortgage Loan Originator Test.
 The National Mortgage Licensure System (NMLS) administers the test and keeps a record of all current licenses.
-Mortgage brokers need to renew the license annually.
+Mortgage brokers renew their licenses annually to remain compliant with all regulations.

-Mortgage brokers spend a lot of their time establishing and maintaining relationships with lenders and borrowers and helping people navigate the complicated legal and financial terminology in mortgage documents.
-It is important to possess some of the following skills and qualities, including:
+Mortgage brokers spend a lot of their time establishing and maintaining relationships with lenders and borrowers.
+They also help people navigate the complicated legal and financial terminology in mortgage documents.
+For those reasons, it's important to possess some of the following skills and qualities, including:

-To generate business and develop good relationships with borrowers and financial institutions, it is vital to have excellent customer service skills, like being a good listener, responding quickly to phone calls and emails and being able to explain the fine points and details of the application process and closing documents.
+To generate business and develop good relationships with borrowers and financial institutions, it's vital to have excellent customer service skills.
+These include being a good listener, responding quickly to phone calls and emails and being able to explain the fine points and details of the application process and closing documents.
 Brokers employ customer service skills with borrowers to make them feel more comfortable during each step of the process.

-Mortgage brokers often gather information and statistics related to several different lending options and attempt to make the best choice for the borrower.
-They should have excellent critical-thinking skills to carefully review each document and choose the most viable option for their client.
+Mortgage brokers often gather information and statistics related to several different lending options and help the borrower make the best decision.
+They need excellent critical-thinking skills to carefully review each document and all criteria and choose the most viable option for their clients.
+They may also help their clients determine and find important documents and respond to changing scenarios quickly, which involves critical thinking quickly to ensure all processes occur.

-The mortgage process requires requests for employment verifications, pay stubs, credit histories and many other personal details.
-Being able to communicate those requests and explain any details in writing is important for a broker.
-As they work with a variety of professionals in the industry and buyers, brokers need good communication skills to correspond with all parties.
-Excellent communication also helps them easily explain industry and regulatory phrases to borrowers.
+The mortgage process requires requesting employment verifications, pay stubs, credit histories and many other personal details.
+Being able to communicate those requests and explain the industry and regulatory phrases to borrowers is important for a broker.
+As they work with a variety of financial employees in the industry, brokers need good communication skills to correspond with all parties.

-The primary role of a broker is to create a lender-borrower relationship that could last for many years.
+The primary role of a broker is to create a lender-borrower relationship that may last for many years.
 Brokers act as a liaison between the two parties, and the ability to ensure they agree to common terms employs the use of good negotiation skills.
+These skills are also important for finding commonalities between the two groups, especially so each one feels content with their decisions to lend and borrow money respectively.

 Mortgage broker work environment

 Mortgage brokers work in a fast-paced environment where communication is constant.
-Some brokers work in an office space with fellow brokers, assistant and mortgage professionals, while others work by themselves in a remote location.
+Some brokers work in an office space with fellow brokers, assistants and other mortgage employees, while others work by themselves in a remote location.
 Each broker may have a unique working environment, but here are some conditions they usually share:

 Meeting with clients in an office space